tomvanrossom/Whatsapp-Wall/README.md

 ## Tips
 * Turn off the power saving options of your laptop, so that it won't go to sleep
 * If you want to see what is happening, check the console of the browser (F12)
+* Make sure to keep your phone always connected to the internet!

 Do you like this repo?
 Please star!
 Any questions/remarks: Log an issue.
 Thanks!